 What Is an Employment Verification Letter?

-- when attempting to fulfill immigration requirements
+- Attempting to fulfill immigration requirements

-- when completing a work permit application
+- Completing a work permit application

-- when going through the visa process
+- Going through the visa process

 How to Write an Employment Verification Letter